Stone Worktops

 Variety

-While natural stone offers unique patterns and variations, engineered stone provides a wide range of consistent colours and patterns, catering to specific design preferences.
+While natural stone offers unique patterns and variations, engineered stone provides a wide range of colours and patterns, catering to specific design preferences.

 Maintenance